withastro/docs/src/pages/en/guides/content-collections.md

 ## Collections

-A collection is folder containing Markdown or MDX files whose frontmatter all share the same data shape and types.

-Astro [provides built-in functions](#querying-content-collections) for querying your content files by collection directory name.
-This means every content file in `src/content/` **must** belong to a collection directory.
+A collection is a directory in `src/content/` containing Markdown or MDX fields.
+Every Markdown or MDX file in `src/content/` **must** belong to a collection directory, since Astro [provides built-in functions](#querying-content-collections) for querying your content by the collection directory name.

-With this organization, you can retrieve a set of entries based on the collection name, and optionally enforce frontmatter types with a schema.
+As a best practice, content within a collection should share the same frontmatter shape and types.
+You can optionally enforce these types [by configuring a schema](/en/guides/content-collections/#defining-a-collection-schema).

 To create a new collection, add a new directory to `src/content/`, and add Markdown or MDX entries that share frontmatter properties.
 The following example shows two collections: `blog` and `newsletter`.